AmsterGet/ui-kit/README.md

 ### Icons

-The library provides a set of SVG icons and the `BaseIconButton` component to apply basic styles for hover, disabled and others to them.
+The library provides a set of SVG icons and the `BaseIconButton` component to apply basic styles for hover, disabled and other states to them.

 The list of available icons can be found in the [icons](./src/components/icons/svg) folder.